t3h2mas/job-curl/README.md

 # curl-posts
-PHP Job Postings that you interact with over the command line.
+Job Postings that you interact with over the command line.

 ## start the server
 navigate to the project folder and [run](http://php.net/downloads.php) `php -S localhost:1337`